-The Environmental Engineering program is intended to provide the additional skills and knowledge that engineering and science graduates require to successfully work on environmental assignments such as sustainability management, air quality, climate change, environmental impact assessment, life cycle assessment, contaminated sites, water treatment facilities, contaminant hydrogeology, integrated solid waste management, resource management, and green energy technology projects.
+The Environmental Engineering program provides the additional skills and knowledge that are required to work on assignments in the areas of sustainability, air quality, climate change, impact assessment, LCA, contaminated sites, water treatment, contaminant hydrogeology, solid waste management, resource management, and green energy technology.

 The Environmental Engineering program recognizes the wide range of science and engineering backgrounds associated with this industry and is structured to accommodate the needs of a diverse range of applicants.
 The combination of foundation courses, applied environmental engineering courses, management courses and communication and general education courses provides a unique balance of skill sets that prepares candidates for a broad range of career opportunities.
 The final, capstone project provides the opportunity for students to demonstrate the acquired depth and breadth of knowledge and skills learnt during the program.
 While many participants pursue this degree for the credential, others are seeking professional development to complement their existing professional and university credentials.